soraiareis/oca-java-8/src/main/java/_4_chapter/readme.md

   ```

 ### Access Modifiers
-- There are four choices fo access modifiers:
+- There are four choices fo access modifiers (most restrictive to least restrictive):
-  - `public`: the method can be called from any class.
   - `private`: the method can only be called within the same class.
+  - `default (package private) access` (omitted access modifier): the method can only be called by classes in the same package.
   - `protected`: the method can only be called by classes in the same package or subclasses.
-  - `default (package private) access` (omitted access modifier): the method can only be called by classes in the same package.
+  - `public`: the method can be called from any class.

 ### Optional Specifiers
 - You can have multiple specifiers in the same method (although not all combinations are legal).
 - The possible specifiers are:
   - `static`: used for class methods.
-  - `final`: used when a method cannot be overridden by a subclass.
+  - `final`: used when a class cannot be extended, or a method cannot be overridden by a subclass, or a variable cannot be reassigned to another value.
   - `synchronized`: Not on OCA exam.
 Only on OCP.
   - `native`: Neither on OCA nor on OCP exams.
 Used when interacting with code written in another language.
   - `strictfp`: Neither on OCA nor on OCP exams.
 Used for making floating-point calculations portable.